umarsani1605/gigih-final-project/README.md

 # Tokopedia Play Clone

-This repository is dedicated to Generasi Gigih 3.0 Final Project
+This repository is dedicated for Generasi Gigih 3.0 Final Project

 ## API